-- 1 units, Letter, 1 lec, DE - DA, CSU - Prerequisite: NURSING 329A and current CA LVN license or experience in nursing permitting advanced placement in the nursing program; Corequisite: NURSING 311; Advisory: ANTHRO 101, PSYCH 001, PSYCH 041, OR SOC 001 - Continues with content to assist the L.V.N. to make a successful transition to the role of R.N. nursing student.
+- 1 units, Letter, 1 lec, DE - DA, CSU - Prerequisite: NURSING 329A and current CA LVN license or experience in nursing permitting advanced placement in the nursing program. - Other Limitation on Enrollment: Current LVN license or experience in nursing permitting advanced placement in the nursing program - Continues with content to assist the L.V.N. to make a successful transition to the role of R.N. nursing student.
 Content will focus on critical thinking, documentation of history and assessment, nursing process, and calculation and administration of IV piggyback medications.